Cryptoterrestrial hypothesis: The term "Crypto-terrestrial"

-In the 2000s, author Mac Tonnies coined the term "crypto-terrestrial" to describe theoretical hidden indigenous humanoids.
+In the 2000s, author Mac Tonnies coined the term "crypto-terrestrial" to describe theoretical, hidden, indigenous humanoids.
 Tonnies compared his "Crypto-terrestrial Hypothesis" with what he termed the Null Hypothesis of UFOs, the idea that "UFOs can be universally ascribed to misidentified natural phenomena and sightings of unconventional earthly aircraft".
-Tonnies contrasted his cryptoterrestrial hypothesis with the 'ultraterrestrial hypothesis' of the 1970s, writing: "Keel and Vallee have both ventured essentially 'occult' ideas in cosmological terms; both ... require a revision of our understanding of the way reality itself works.
-But the cryptoterrestial hypothesis is grounded in a more familiar context.
-I'm not suggesting unseen dimensions of the need for ufonauts to 'downshift' to our level of consciousness.
-Rather I'm asking if it's feasible that the alleged aliens that occupy historical and contemporary mythology are flesh-and-blood human-like creatures that live right here on Earth."
+Tonnies contrasted his cryptoterrestrial hypothesis with the "ultraterrestrial hypothesis" of the 1970s, writing:

+Keel and Vallee have both ventured essentially "occult" ideas in cosmological terms; both ... require a revision of our understanding of the way reality itself works.
+But the cryptoterrestrial hypothesis is grounded in a more familiar context.
+I'm not suggesting unseen dimensions of the need for ufonauts to "downshift" to our level of consciousness.
+Rather I'm asking if it's feasible that the alleged aliens that occupy historical and contemporary mythology are flesh-and-blood human-like creatures that live right here on Earth.

 Tonnies and his cryptoterrestrials were featured in the writings of UFO authors like Nick Redfern, Jerome Clark, Paul Kimball, and Hal Puthoff.

 The hypothesis is sometimes also referred to as intraterrestrial, or inner-earth.

 In popular culture

-The 1973 science-fiction story Chains of the Sea features apparently-extraterrestrial visitors who are essentially indifferent to humans but interact with hidden intelligent beings native to Earth.
-In the 1989 film The Abyss, deep sea divers investigating the wreck of a nuclear-armed submarine make contact with an advanced civilization indigenous to Earth's oceans.
+Gardner Dozois's 1973 science fiction story "Chains of the Sea" features apparently extraterrestrial visitors who are indifferent to humans but interact with hidden intelligent beings native to Earth.
+In the 1989 film The Abyss, deep-sea divers investigating the wreck of a nuclear-armed submarine make contact with an advanced civilization indigenous to Earth's oceans.
 In a 1996 episode of The X-Files titled "Jose Chung's From Outer Space", a UFO contactee is revealed to be a fantasy-prone personality when he conveys a message from "Lord Kinbote", a creature who comes "not from outer space, but from inner space... from within the Earth's molten core".

 In music, Japanese visual artist Tadanori Yokoo depicted a UFO on the back cover of Miles Davis' 1975 album Agharta, flying in a spotlight over the subterranean kingdom of Agartha.
 An inscription in the LP's gatefold sleeve explained that:

 During various periods in history the supermen of Agharta came to the surface of Earth to teach the human race how to live together in peace and save us from wars, catastrophe, and destruction.
 The apparent sighting of several flying saucers soon after the bombing of Hiroshima may represent one visitation.

-Tadanori was partly inspired by Raymond W. Bernard's book The Hollow Earth.
+Tadanori was inspired in part by Raymond W. Bernard's book The Hollow Earth.